 IDM 820 An Introduction to Designing Medical Curriculum, 4 credits

-Students will spend 4 weeks in the Office of Medical Curriculum at the Jacobs School learning about how medical curriculum is developed and participating in some of the day-to-day activities within the office that contribute to the creation and implementation of the curriculum at our medical school.
+Students will spend four weeks in the Office of Medical Curriculum at the Jacobs School learning about how medical curriculum is developed and participating in some of the day-to-day activities within the office that contribute to the creation and implementation of the curriculum at our medical school.

 Students will be expected to work with the administration in the Office of Curriculum to choose a medical curriculum topic to research and be expected to give a presentation about that topic by the end of the elective.
 Work on this project can begin prior to the designated elective month and can be spread out over many months.
 Although there can be flexibility in the schedule, students will be expected to be physically present for important activities during the designated elective month.